 Depending on the GM, it can happen and be justified in the d20 Modern Urban Arcana setting, by the fact that the police/army are not being properly trained/equipped against supernatural threats.
 (Even highly trained Navy Seals will have a hard time bypassing a lycanthrope Damage Reduction 15/Silver without, well, Silver Bullet, which are not standard issued in any military force.)

 Averted and played straight in Warhammer 40,000, on the ground level, most Imperial Nobles have all sorts of law enforcement; from Enforcers, to Guard, to Police, all of which are usually not much better than a gang of ugly theif takers who simply enforce the will of the ruling Noble.
-The ubiquitous police force used by the Imperal Government proper, however, are the Arbiters.
+The ubiquitous police force used by the Imperal Government proper, however, are the Arbites.
 These guys carry more guns and heavier armour than SWAT teams, tend to be fanatics who have borderline worship of the law, and have a habit of beating most unimportant suspects to death.
+Might have something to do with the fact that the Adeptus Arbites is a giant Shout-Out to Judge Dredd.

 World of Darkness has shades of this, and sometimes jumps headlong into it.
 While it can be justified, there are other times that are extremely questionable.